 Depression

 Depression is a common, but serious, medical illness.
-It can negatively how you feel, think, and act.
-It can cause feelings of sadness or a loss of interest in activities you once enjoyed.
-It can also lead to a variety of emotional and physical problems.
+It can negatively affect how you feel, think, and act.
+It may be feelings of sadness or a loss of interest in activities you once enjoyed.
+Depression may also lead to a variety of emotional and physical problems.
 It can decrease your ability to function at work and at home.
 Luckily, it is also treatable.
 We’re here to help.

 These factors can play a role in depression: